-If you’ve been struck by Cupid’s arrow, the act of giving a present for your betrothed or beloved is one of the best feelings in the world–if the gift is worth it.
+If you’ve been struck by Cupid’s arrow, the act of giving a present for your betrothed or beloved is one of the best feelings in the world — if the gift is worth it.
 But when your heart, and not your head, rules your spending habits and ignores your budget, you could fall the unfortunate victim to one of many overpriced, overrated Valentine’s Day rip-offs.

-Some of the simplest-looking fruit or flower arrangements, down to the most ostentatious and just plain bizarre gift ideas, all carry premium price tags.
+From some of the simplest-looking fruit or flower arrangements, down to the most ostentatious and just plain bizarre gift ideas, all carry premium price tags.
 Take caution before buying or you and your wallet could be headed for trip down the aisle to Breakup City.

 Valentine’s Day Rip-Offs to Avoid

-1. Edible fruit bouquets
+1. Edible Fruit Bouquets

 They’re impeccably arranged, mostly fresh and a somewhat healthier, low-calorie alternative to candy (minus the chocolate-dipped strawberries).

 However, the average fruit basket bouquet from sites like ediblearrangements.com will set you back $100.
 And that’s just to start.

 Upgrade to party or banquet sizes, still very modest in scale, and this gift idea — normally just the “appetizer” of your romantic evening — will reach into the upper $200 range.